Readers on social media are warned not to go onto certain sites.

 Khaki means “dust” in Hindi and Persian.

-Moreover, the cops with khaki uniforms and mustache do not look Chinese.
+Moreover, the cops with khaki uniforms and moustache do not look Chinese.

 They are Indian cops.